Techdemo/FE2-resit/README.md

 * [ ] - add ingredients to url parameters on the filter page.
 * [ ] - get a good grasp of the concept of query parameters.
 * [ ] - edit all urls to contain the correct url query parameters
+* [ ] - some sources for recipes give a null response.
+Filter out these resource links.

 ### Sources
 * Coyier, C. (2018, 21 februari).
 Css basics: fallback font stacks.
 Geraadpleegd op 6 mei 2020, van https://css-tricks.com/css-basics-fallback-font-stacks-robust-web-typography/+